 A very important part of the students' program is their career electives.
 In keeping with a carefully developed career plan, students will elect a variety of relevant career-related courses from throughout the College's curriculum.
 Students are also encouraged to elect career internships and cooperative education.
-Either semester of Arts and Ideas, HUM 211 or 212 may be taken separately to satisfy the Humanities requirement in General Education
+For Non-LS Majors either semester of Arts and Ideas, HUM 211 or 212; may be taken separately to satisfy the Humanities requirement in General Education.